raspberrypilearning/build-an-octapi/en/step_7.md

     ssh-copy-id -i ~/.ssh/id_rsa.pub <remote ip>
     ```

-    This completes preparation of the client and server, we now need to check everything is correct and working properly with a single server.
+    This completes preparation of the client and server.
+We now need to check everything is correct and working properly with a single server.